 How to recycle plastic

 There are 7 types of plastic commonly used around the home.
 3 of those can easily be recycled in most places.
 The other 4 are a bit trickier, but you should still be able to recycle them in some areas.
-Find out which type of plastic you have on your hands by looking at Which?’s guide to plastic labelling.

 Again, it’s important to make sure your plastic is completely clean before you chuck it in the recycling.
 Give bottles a rinse, and squash them flat to make sure they don’t roll off the conveyor belts when they’re being sorted.